How to reduce operational costs without AI hype

 - Basic analytics showing cycle times and bottlenecks

 You don’t need revolutionary tech.
-You need to see what’s actually happening in your operations.
+You need to see what’s happening in your operations.
 A simple process tracking system beats complex AI every time.

 How do I reduce costs without sacrificing quality or morale?